JPaul23/project-ml-microservice-kubernetes/README.md

 7. `run_docker.sh` : Script to get Docker running locally.
 8. `run_kubernetes.sh` : Script to run the app in kubernetes cluster.
 9. `upload_docker.sh` : Script to upload the image to docker hub.

+## Run the project
+You should have a minikube installed.
+To start a local cluster, type the terminal command:

+`minikube start`

+To deploy this application in kubernetes run:

+`./run_kubernetes.sh`

+After you’ve called run_kubernetes.sh, and a pod is up and running, make a prediction using a separate terminal tab and run:

+`./make_prediction2.sh`
+Delete the cluster:

+`minikube delete`